bashdot/bashdot/testdata/profiles/work/README.md

 ## work

-Sample profile containing dotfiles for use on work systems.
+Test profile containing dotfiles for use on work systems.